conjure-cp/conjure/docs/essence.rst

 They are used when the decision variable or the problem parameter does not have any further relevant structure.
 Using another kind of domain is more appropriate for most problem specifications in Essence.

+To explicitly specify a matrix, use a list of values enclosed in square brackets.

 Set domains
 ~~~~~~~~~~~